CUTLER-H2020/DataCrawlers/Environmental/README.md

 #### Description of the folders:

 - [IMEC Data Crawler](ANT_ENV_IMEC/): java based crawler that gets data from API
+- [DRAXIS](DRAXIS/): Python and JavaScript crawlers that gather and process Environmental data from various data sources
 - [requirements](requirements/): requiremenst for python crawlers listed

 #### Description of the crawlers:
+c
 Most of the names of the crawlers are descriptive.
 They contain the name of the city and some reference to the data set they are crawling.

 | Crawler | Description                                                                                                               | Language   | Origin    | Credentials needed | Schedulling | Notes                |